It was the worst of times, it was the BeSST of times

 The Social Construction of Dental Fear

 Fear of the dentist is one of the most common fears across Europe and North America.
-Recent research in the British Dental Journal suggesting that over 50% of the UK population claim to be anxious about visits to the dentist,...
+Recent research in the British Dental Journal suggesting that over 50% of the UK population claim to experience dental fear when visiting the dentist,...
 More…

 Nudging behaviour is ineffective, naïve and unethical